dalemazza/dalemazza.github.io/_posts/2021-01-14-THM - Team Guide.md

 Wordlist- `https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/LFI/LFI-gracefulsecurity-linux.txt`

-- Run a Manual Explore on the following address `http://dev.team.thm/script.php?page=/../../../../../../../etc/passwd`
+* Run a Manual Explore on the following address `http://dev.team.thm/script.php?page=/../../../../../../../etc/passwd`
-- Right click the history line with the correct URL on and go to Attack then Fuzz
+* Right click the history line with the correct URL on and go to Attack then Fuzz
-- Highlight the following `/etc/passwd` and select add then add again
+* Highlight the following `/etc/passwd` and select add then add again
-- From the drop down bar select file then browse to the LFI woprdlist `/usr/share/seclists/Fuzzing/LFI/LFI-gracefulsecurity-linux.txt` Then add again
+* From the drop down bar select file then browse to the LFI woprdlist `/usr/share/seclists/Fuzzing/LFI/LFI-gracefulsecurity-linux.txt` Then add again
-- Click ok then start fuzzer
+* Click ok then start fuzzer

-If you are unsure what this is doing, basically for every line in the wordlist eg `/etc/shadow` it will append this where you have placed the mask ie `/etc/passwd`
+If you are unsure what this is doing, basically for every line in the wordlist e.g `/etc/shadow` it will append this where you have placed the mask i.e `/etc/passwd`

 So `http://dev.team.thm/script.php?page=/../../../../../../../etc/passwd` will become this `http://dev.team.thm/script.php?page=/../../../../../../../etc/shadow`